 You can brush your teeth while dry fasting if you are “soft” dry fasting.

 It’s a good question: What does dry fasting do to the brain?
 Some think it delays aging and stimulates cell regeneration.
 However, the science doesn’t really support this.
-On the other hand, we do know for sure that dehydration—which is a real risk of dry fasting—impairs your cognitive abilities.
+On the other hand, we do know for sure that dehydration — which is a real risk of dry fasting — impairs your cognitive abilities.

 You can exercise while dry fasting, but be careful.
 Without the ability to drink during your exercise session, you’re at greater risk of dehydration.
-If you want to exercise, do it during your eating window, and make sure to increase your fluid intake to cover the water you lose through sweat and breathing hard.
+If you want to exercise, do it during your eating window, and make sure to increase your fluid intake to cover the water you lose through sweating and breathing hard.

 You can only drink water during dry fasting when you are not fasting.
-You can drink during your eating window but otherwise, fluids of any kind are off the table.
+You can drink during your eating window, but otherwise, fluids of any kind are off the table.

 Again, you can only drink coffee during dry fasting when you are not fasting.
-You can drink during your eating window but otherwise, no fluids of any kind.
+You can drink during your eating window, but otherwise, no fluids of any kind.

 Dry fasting can burn fat, according to some studies.
 Whether this effect is due simply to fasting or specifically to dry fasting, though, is unclear.